pktgen/Pktgen-DPDK/INSTALL.md

 make rebuild  # Rebuild Pktgen, which removes the Builddir then builds it again via meson/ninja

 # Use 'make help' to read the help message for building.

+# DPDK does not add a /etc/ld.so.conf.d/<dpdk-libs> like file.
+This means you may need to
+# edit /etc/ld.so.conf.d/x86_64-linux-gnu.conf file and add /usr/local/lib/x86_64-linux-gnu
+# Then do 'sudo ldconfig' to locate the DPDK libraries.

+# If you want to use vfio-pci then edit /etc/default/grub and add 'intel_iommu=on' to the LINUX default line
+# Then use 'update-grub' command then reboot the system.
 ```

 Editing the meson_options.txt can be done, but normally you should use a meson command line options to enable/disable options.